Do you want to Fix the WordPress Memory Exhausted Error? or Want to know, How you can increase the memory limit on WordPress Website?

 So we have to increase the memory limit in WordPress so that the error will never show us again.

 You’ve seen the following error While uploading or updating Files

 Fatal error: Allowed memory size of 33554432 bytes exhausted (tried to allocate 2348617 bytes) in/home4/example/public_html/wp-includes/function.php on line 399

 There are a few ways for resolving this error, we have used these methods for WordPress Memory Exhausted Error.

 - Wp Maximum Upload File Size Plugin

-Note:- Before editing the files we suggest you to backup your website data.
+Note:- Before editing the files we suggest you back up your website data.

 1- Fix WordPress Memory Exhausted Error By Editing wp-config.php File

 You need to edit the wp-config.php file on your website.
 This file is located in your WordPress website’s root folder, and you can access it via your hosting control panel or via FTP Client.

 Go to your Web Control panel, like we have used Cpanel to show you this method.